Azure/azure-event-hubs-for-kafka/README.md

 ```

 If `sasl.jaas.config` is not a supported configuration in your framework, find the configurations that are used to set the SASL username and password and use those instead.
 Set the username to `$ConnectionString` and the password to your Event Hubs connection string.

-## Run your application

-Run your application and see how it goes - in most cases this should be enough to make the switch.

 ## Troubleshooting